decentralized-identity/linked-vp/spec/spec.md

 _This section is non-normative_

-The [holder][holder] has the power to publicly link a verifiable credential.
-When doing this the [holder][holder] is _RECOMMENDED_ to consider the constraints that are imposed by the [issuer][issuer].
+A [holder][holder] has the power to publish any verifiable credential they are holding.
+Before including a credential in a linked verifiable presetation the [holder][holder] is _RECOMMENDED_ to consider the constraints that are imposed by the [issuer][issuer].

 [Issuers][issuer] are _RECOMMENDED_ to utilize the mechanisms provided by the verifiable credentials data model [[spec:VC-DATA-MODEL]] to express constraints for issued credenditals.
-For example, expiration date, or terms of use can be specified in the credential to control the public linking of cerdentials.
+For example, the properties `expirationDate` and `termsOfUse` can be used to control or limit the public linking of credentials.

 ### Limiting Validity of Verifiable Presentations

 _This section is non-normative_

 Linked Verifeable Presentations are accessible and verifiable by anyone and they might be accessible at the given URI indefinitely.
-The [holder][holder] might therefore desire to limit the validity of a presentation.
-This can be achieved with a timestamp in the `expires` property that is an optional element of `proof` property as specified in [[VC-DATA-INTEGRITY]](#ref:VC-DATA-INTEGRITY).
+A [holder][holder] might therefore desire to limit the validity of a presentation.
+This can be achieved by utilizing the `expires` property that is an optional element of `proof` property as specified in [[VC-DATA-INTEGRITY]](#ref:VC-DATA-INTEGRITY).

 ### Verification of Linked Presentations